iOS Screen Time Redesign Concept

 How can I design a delightful experience when users finally come to the end?
 Even though gamification might be too much here, encouragement is worth trying.
 It occurred to me that the up and down of the hourglass can have their own meanings:

 Exploring the animation, it can be something like that:

 The whole wireframe

-Design Validation.
 I didn’t have a chance to show my final design to others so far.
 If I have more time on this project, I will validate the design with user testings.
 To measure the success of design, here are the metrics that I would love to set: feature discoverability & usage, downtime session’s failure rate, number of friends sharing, etc.

-Iterations.
 Even though I haven’t test the design with users ,I have several concerns in my mind:

-Set the downtime.
+The granular time setting.
 How long would people usually set on different use cases?
 Can I provide a ‘quick action’ version to let users start the downtime session immediately without setting the time (like default time)?

 The ecosystem.
 The discoverability of this feature can be a problem.
 Is there any opportunity in the Apple’s eco-system to onboard the new users intuitively while ensuring the consistency across different platforms?